-8 Approval
+8. Approval

-8.1 Last Call
+8.1 Last Call[Imf1]

 Last Call represents a final opportunity for issues to be raised against a document.
-During this period all PWG members are encouraged to review the final working draft for both technical and editorial content and to provide comments to the working group.
-The WG Chair announces a Last Call on a document with rough consensus of the working group.
+During this period all PWG members are encouraged to review the final working draft for both technical and editorial content and to provide comments to the Working Group.
+The Working Group Chair announces a Last Call on a document with rough consensus of the Working Group.
 Last Calls are posted to all members of the PWG via the PWG-ANNOUNCE mailing list.
-The Last Call period may vary, based upon the content, complexity, holidays or other circumstances, but must be at least 16 full working days (minimum 22 calendar days).
+The Last Call period may vary, based upon the content, complexity, holidays, or other circumstances, but must be at least 16 full working days (minimum 22 calendar days).
 A working day is a normal business day and is considered to end at 10 PM USPST (Los Angeles, CA, USA).
-For any document transitioning to Candidate Standard or Standard, Last Call must conclude at a PWG Plenary meeting with an overview of the draft or standards document and a review of detailed issues and their resolutions.
-Within a reasonabe period of time following closure of Last Call, all issues raised during Last Call must be either resolved or rejected as follows:
+For any document transitioning to Candidate Standard or Standard, Last Call must either conclude at, or span a PWG Plenary meeting with an overview of the draft or standards document and a review of any current detailed issues and their resolutions.
+If less than 30 percent of the PWG membership have commented, participated, or communicated that they have no comments for a given document during Last Call, the Last Call period is automatically extended until that threshold is met.
+Within a reasonable period of time following closure of Last Call, all issues raised during Last Call must be either resolved or rejected as follows: